 As of March 31, 2011, 424,380 ordinary shares were subject to outstanding options.
 Of such options, 122,100 (at an average exercise price of \$28.61 per share) were held by executive officers; none were held by directors who are not executive officers; and 302,280 (at an average exercise price of \$32.66 per share) were held by other persons.
 None of such options was an SAR.
-During 2008, the Company issued 19,000 options under the 1999 Stock Incentive Plan.
 As of December 31, 2009, the Company's ability to issue additional options under the 1999 Stock Incentive Plan has been terminated.
 The Company issues new shares to employees and directors exercising their stock options.